Photronics (NASDAQ:PLAB) Issues Q2 2022 Earnings Guidance

-Photronics (NASDAQ:PLAB – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
+Photronics (NASDAQ:PLAB – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.320-$0.380 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.320.
 The company issued revenue guidance of $188 million-$196 million, compared to the consensus revenue estimate of $185.63 million.

-Several equities research analysts recently commented on the company.
-Zacks Investment Research raised Photronics from a hold rating to a buy rating and set a $21.00 target price on the stock in a report on Saturday, February 26th.
-StockNews.com raised Photronics from a buy rating to a strong-buy rating in a report on Friday, February 25th.
+A number of research firms have commented on PLAB.
+StockNews.com raised Photronics from a buy rating to a strong-buy rating in a research note on Friday, February 25th.
+Zacks Investment Research upgraded Photronics from a hold rating to a buy rating and set a $21.00 target price for the company in a research report on Saturday, February 26th.

-In related news, insider Kang Jyh Lee sold 4,500 shares of the company’s stock in a transaction on Wednesday, December 15th.
-The shares were sold at an average price of $16.76, for a total value of $75,420.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Christopher J. Progler sold 10,000 shares of the company’s stock in a transaction on Tuesday, March 1st.
-The stock was sold at an average price of $17.96, for a total transaction of $179,600.00.
+In other news, EVP Christopher J. Progler sold 11,519 shares of the company’s stock in a transaction dated Tuesday, February 1st.
+The stock was sold at an average price of $17.97, for a total transaction of $206,996.43.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Christopher J. Progler sold 9,688 shares of the company’s stock in a transaction dated Tuesday, January 18th.
+The stock was sold at an average price of $19.57, for a total value of $189,594.16.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 101,873 shares of company stock worth $1,930,489.
-3.70% of the stock is currently owned by corporate insiders.
+Insiders sold 97,373 shares of company stock valued at $1,855,069 over the last 90 days.
+Corporate insiders own 3.70% of the company’s stock.

 Photronics Company Profile (Get Rating)